Nullness User Guide (draft)

 parameter and of the return value is String

-, meaning neither can be null.
-In
+, meaning neither can be null

 the second case, T